yobleck/mocs/README.md

 ## Known Issues:
     - holding enter key breaks UI
     - a number of UI elements have hardcoded postions and may look wrong for small terminals (should work with 80 col x 20 row and up)
-    - prgress bar doesn't clear screen properly
+    - pr0gress bar and some other elements may flicker on less robust terminals
     - crude interface with mocp server